rfo909/CFT/doc/Doc.md

 # Functionality

-The CFT programming language is a glue between library functions and -objects, user input, and running external programs.
+The CFT programming language is a glue between library functions and object functions, user input, and running external programs.

-It is command line based, and programmable interactively, but complex functions are usually created using editors.
+It is command line based, and can be programmed interactively, creating one-line functions, but mostly we use editors for creating function code.

 The language is object oriented, with all values being objects.
 Here we call a function "bin()" inside an integer object.